bjyurkovich/ieee-conference-web-template/README.md

 ##Step 3.
 Creating or Editing Content Files
-To create or modify content files (such as the main welcome page: `authors.php`), open the file or create a new file with the other content files ending with a `.php` extenstion.
+To create or modify content files (such as the main authors page: `authors.php`), open the file or create a new file with the other content files ending with a `.php` extenstion.
 This file has 3 primary components:

 ###Header Information
 ```php